Civil Trial Practice

 The following persons shall personally attend the final pretrial conference:

 Representatives must possess full authority to engage in settlement discussions and to agree upon a full and final settlement.

 If a governmental entity is a party, then agency counsel or another person with settlement authority must attend along with counsel for the government, unless counsel for the government has settlement authority and has requested leave of the Court to attend without a client representative.

-The parties must meet and confer prior to trial to discuss jury instructions.
-The parties must submit directly to the Court a single set of all stipulated proposed jury instructions and a verdict form no later than the date established in the Scheduling Order.
+The parties must meet and confer before trial to discuss jury instructions.
+The parties must submit, through the Utilities function in CM/ECF, a single set of all stipulated proposed jury instructions and a verdict form no later than the date set forth in the Scheduling Order.

 Although counsel is expected to raise foreseeable evidentiary issues by motions in limine before trial, if evidentiary problems arise during trial, counsel should raise them before or after the trial day, or during a break, to avoid jury down time while such problems are solved.
-Speaking objections are prohibited.

 No later than one week before the Final Pretrial Conference, each party shall make available for inspection all exhibits the party anticipates introducing at trial.
 This provision shall not extend the time for disclosure and inspection of material previously ordered.

 The time for trial each day will be set by the Court on a case-by-case basis.
 In general, however, jury trials begin at 9:00 and bench trials begin at 10:00 each day.